Six Steps to Asking for a Ton of Money

 So I tried asking for a million dollars

-I've once asked and received a $20K salary increase in my previous career, and I asked for a million dollars during a role-play exercise at Fundraising Day.
+I've once asked and received a $20K salary increase in my previous career.
+At Fundraising Day, I asked for a million dollars during a role-play exercise.

 At this workshop, I was tasked with coming up with a fictional charity to be funded by a fictional donor.
 With just one minute to prepare, I scribbled the following: